 Each half term we focus on one of the many languages that are spoken by our families.
 During assemblies we discuss facts about the language, including where it is spoken and who across the Federation speaks it.
 We also learn words and phrases from the focus language.
 We encourage pupils who speak the language to speak to their class about their language and culture.

-The language for the Autumn half term will be Polish
+The language for this half term will be Polish

 Parent Support